Tuition and Scholarships

 - Students will be directed to activate their NYU credentials (which will be included in the email) in order to access the scholarship application.

 - Complete and submit the scholarship application.
-There are no supplemental materials that need to be submitted, as students will self-report family household financial information directly from the 1040.
+There are no supplemental materials that need to be submitted, as students will self-report family household financial information directly from the 1040 tax form.

-Scholarship information will be reviewed by the NYU Office of Financial Aid and decisions will be emailed directly to student's NYU email accounts beginning in late March.
-Students will not receive decisions about scholarships until AFTER they receive their admissions decision.
+Scholarship information will be reviewed by the NYU Office of Financial Aid and decisions will be emailed directly to student's NYU email accounts beginning in early April.
+Students will not receive decisions about scholarships until after they receive their admissions decision.

 What do I need in order to complete the scholarship application?